-HISTORY University Transfer Degree University Transfer Degree Information: This degree program is designed for students planning to transfer to baccalaureate colleges and universities.
-Transfer credit varies among colleges.
-Students should consult both the catalog of the specific college/university to which they plan to transfer and the signed transfer agreement or the current transfer planning guide posted at www.tulsacc.edu/12960/ to select courses that will meet requirements for both the associate and baccalaureate degree programs.
-Program Description: To function in a particular society or in an international setting, it is crucial to gain an accurate historical understanding of a present situation or past event through the study of history.
+To function in a particular society or in an international setting, it is crucial to gain an accurate historical understanding of a present situation or past event through the study of history.
 The study of history involves verifying events and ideas, exploring the causes and effects of events and ideas, reconciling various interpretations of them, and making informed judgments about how to utilize differing views to assert a conclusion.
 In addition, it is essential that the historical reasoning process be expressed in a clear and effective style of written communication.

-Degree Awarded: Associate in Arts General Education Requirements Credit Hours: 37 See the General Education Requirements for the complete list.
-Specialized Course Requirements Credit Hours: 23-24 History 12 hours HIST 1033 History of Oklahoma HIST 1044 Oklahoma History plus Research HIST 1053 Ancient and Medieval Western Civilization HIST 1063 Modern Western Civilization HIST 1073 Twentieth Century World History HIST 1083 Survey of English History to 1688 HIST 1093 Survey of English History 1688 to Present HIST 1483 U.S. History 1492 to Civil War Era or HIST 1493 U.S. History Civil War Era to Present HIST 2023 Modern Eastern Civilization HIST 2043 Contemporary Affairs HIST 2163 Introduction to the History and Philosophy of Science HIST 2223 Modern Latin American History HIST 2333 African-American History HIST 2343 Native American History HIST 2533 Survey of the American Frontier Recommended Electives 11-12 hours ECON 2013 Principles of Macroeconomics \ENGL 2413 Introduction to Literature \ENGL 2543 British Literature I \ENGL 2653 British Literature II \ENGL 2773 American Literature II \ENGL 2883 American Literature II GEOG 1014 Geography (Physical) PHIL 1113 Introduction to Philosophy PHIL 2163 Introduction to the History and Philosophy of Science POLS 1023 Introduction to State and Local Government \POLS 2013 Introduction to Comparative Governments \POLS 2023 Introduction to American Politics \PQLS 2033 Introduction to Political Thought \POLS 2133 Introduction to Public Administration \POLS 2153 Introduction to the Constitution and Judicial Process \POLS 2203 Introduction to International Relations PSYC 1113 Introduction to Psychology \PSYC 2053 Social Psychology RELG 2233 Religion in America SOCI 1113 Introduction to Sociology SOCI 2123 Introduction to Cultural Anthropology Total Credit Hours: 60-61 \Course has prerequisite (See course description section of catalog).
+Degree Awarded: Associate in Arts

+General Education Requirements Credit Hours: 37

+See the General Education Requirements for the complete list.

+Specialized Course Requirements Credit Hours: 23-24

+History 12 hours

+HIST 1033 History of Oklahoma

+HIST 1044 Oklahoma History plus Research

+HIST 1053 Ancient and Medieval Western Civilization

+HIST 1063 Modern Western Civilization

+HIST 1073 Twentieth Century World History

+HIST 1083 Survey of English History to 1688

+HIST 1093 Survey of English History 1688 to Present

+HIST 1483 U.S. History 1492 to Civil War Era

+or

+HIST 1493 U.S. History Civil War Era to Present

+HIST 2023 Modern Eastern Civilization

+HIST 2043 Contemporary Affairs

+HIST 2163 Introduction to the History and Philosophy of Science

+HIST 2223 Modern Latin American History

+HIST 2333 African-American History

+HIST 2343 Native American History

+HIST 2533 Survey of the American Frontier

+Recommended Electives 11-12 hours

+ECON 2013 Principles of Macroeconomics

+ENGL 2413 Introduction to Literature

+ENGL 2543 British Literature I

+ENGL 2653 British Literature II

+ENGL 2773 American Literature I

+ENGL 2883 American Literature II

+GEOG 1014 Geography (Physical)

+PHIL 1113 Introduction to Philosophy

+PHIL 2163 Introduction to the History and Philosophy of Science

+POLS 1023 Introduction to State and Local Government

+POLS 2013 Introduction to Comparative Governments

+POLS 2023 Introduction to American Politics

+POLS 2033 Introduction to Political Thought

+POLS 2133 Introduction to Public Administration

+POLS 2153 Introduction to the Constitution and Judicial Process

+POLS 2203 Introduction to International Relations

+PSYC 1113 Introduction to Psychology

+PSYC 2053 Social Psychology

+RELG 2233 Religion in America

+SOCI 1113 Introduction to Sociology

+SOCI 2123 Introduction to Cultural Anthropology

+Total Credit Hours: 60-61

+Course has prerequisite (See course description section of catalog).
+Students should select courses that will transfer to me college/university they plan to attend.

 Proficiency in a foreign language is recommended.

 To receive an A.A. or A.S.
 Degree, students must demonstrate computer proficiency.

 Physical education activity courses do not count toward the associate degree requirements in this curriculum.